Amelas22/DraftBot/README.md

 To start organizing a team draft event, use the following command in your Discord server:

--   `/startdraft`: Triggers the bot to open sign-ups for the draft event, notify users, and initiate the drafting process.
+-   `/startdraft`: Triggers the bot to open sign-ups for the draft event, pinging users with a "Cube Drafter" role, and generates a link to Draftmancer.

+**NOTE**: This bot does not update settings in Draftmancer.
+It generates a unique Draftmancer link, but settings like importing the cube, and seating order (set in the next step) still need to be completed by the host.

-Participants can interact with the bot through buttons to sign up, cancel their sign-up, and view the randomized teams and match pairings once the draft begins.
+- Participants can interact with the bot through buttons to sign up, cancel their sign-up, or cancel the draft.
+After six or eight players have signed up, push "randomize teams" to create two teams and the seating order (**NOTE**: Host of Draftmancer link needs to rearrange seating order in Draftmancer as per the stated seating order.
+The Randomize Seating button must also be disabled).
+- Once thr draft is complete, push the "Draft Complete" button.
+This will generate three chat rooms: A combined chat with all users and two private channels for each respective teams.
+These channels will automatically delete themselves after six hours.
+- Once the rooms are created, push "Post Pairings".
+This will post round pairings into the shared chat channel.
+- Enjoy your draft!

 Contributing
 ------------